lukesiedle/Ant/readme.md

 ## Notes

 Open beta version.
-No unit tests available yet, but should be implemented soon with PHPUnit.
+Unit tests are being implemented with PHPUnit.

 Documentation is incomplete, but files are commented throughout.